PyDrocsid/cogs/moderation/logging/documentation.md

 ### mindist

-Sets a number for the minimum ammount that has to be changed to activate the event.
+Sets a number for the minimum amount that has to be changed to activate the event.

 ```css
 .logging [edit|e] [mindist|md] <mindist>